CarrierAlexandre/CarrierAlexandre.github.io/_pages/index.md

 Currently, I am also a Research Analyst at [De Nederlandsche Bank](https://www.dnb.nl/en/), working on the development of a Suite of Models for policy analysis, within the team of [Guido Ascari](https://sites.google.com/site/guidoascari/home?authuser=0).

-Last year, I was Ph.D. trainee at the Directorate General Monetary Policy of the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html), within senior management.
+Last year, I was a Ph.D. trainee at the Directorate General Monetary Policy of the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html), within senior management.

 <!--</p> -->